 The measuring face of the gauges is flat and it possesses high surface finish.
 If two slip gauges are forced against each other on measuring faces, because of contact pressure, gauges stick together and considerable force is required to separate these blocks.
 This is known as wringing of slip gauges.
 Thus, wringing refers to condition of intimate and complete contact and of permanent adhesion between measuring faces.
 Slip gauges are wrung to build desired dimension.
 Slip gauges are wrung together by hand and no other external means.
 Figure shows 1) Parallel wringing of slip gauges and 2) Cross wringing of slip gauges.
 In cross wringing - the two slip gauges are first cleaned to remove dirt and then they are placed together at right angles in the form of cross and then rotated through 900, while being pressed together.
 This method causes less rubbing of surfaces.
 Almost any dimension may be built by suitable combination of gauges.
-Wringing is defined as the property of measuring faces of gauge blocks of adhering, by sliding or pressing the gauge against measuring faces of other gauge blocks or reference faces or datum surfaces without the use of external means.
+Wringing phenomenon is purely due to surface contact and molecular adhesion of metal of blocks.
+Hence, -wringing is defined as the property of measuring faces of gauge blocks or reference faces or datum surfaces without the use of external means.